jupyter/roadmap/migration-to-python-3-only.md

 The Python package manager (`pip`) does not respect the `requires-python` metadata field, and `setuptools` does not provide a way to set a value of this metadata field as far as we know.
-This implies that if the IPython core team release a version of IPython that is not compatible with IPython, the end use installing ipython through `pip install ipython` or equivalent under python 2, will end up with a broken installation.
+This implies that if the IPython core team release a version of IPython that is not compatible with Python 2, a user installing IPython by running `pip install ipython` under Python 2 will end up with a broken installation.

-The we need to to fix at least the following issues for this to work:
+There is an open issue on pip to check compatibility with Python when installing
+packages:

     https://github.com/pypa/pip/issues/3182

-Note that this will not be an issue before we actually release a source version of a package which is not Python 2 compatible, but that we likely want to have this fixed in pip as soon as possible so that users have a chance to upgrade to this version **before** upgrading IPython.
+This will not be an issue before we actually release a source version of a package which is not Python 2 compatible, but we likely want to have this fixed in pip as soon as possible, so that users have a chance to upgrade to this version **before** upgrading IPython.

-There are alternative ways around that, like have IPython being only a meta package,
+There are alternative ways around that, like making `ipython` a metapackage which expresses a dependency on (say) `ipython_real`

 # Notebook & Python 3 support.

-The way the Jupyter Protocol is designed, it is language agnostic, thus it is perfectly possible to imagine that the notebook server (in particular), could be written in a non-python language.
+The Jupyter Protocol is designed to be language agnostic, so the language the Notebook server (or any frontend) is written in does not have to match the language of code within a notebook.

-For the next+1 version of the Notebook (6.0), we propose to require a Python 3 environment.
+For the next+1 version of the Notebook server (6.0), we propose to require Python 3.

-The rational being that the notebook application is one of those that can benefit the most from recent Python improvement, being asyncio, `yiield from`, etc.
+The rationale being that the notebook application is one of those that can benefit the most from recent Python improvement, such as asyncio or function annotations.

 Unlike for IPython, we do not believe a LTS support is necessary, as a Python 3 only version of the notebook application can perfectly run a Python 2 kernel.
-Thus a Python 3 only version of the notebook is technically not really dropping Python 2.

-In order to allow progressive transition to Python 3 for users and downstream integrators, we propose to release the first Python 3 only version of the notebook 6 month after the first release of the Python 3 only version of IPython.
+In order to allow a progressive transition to Python 3 for users and downstream integrators, we propose to release the first Python 3 only version of the notebook 6 months after the first release of the Python 3 only version of IPython.

-We propose to strongly communicate for next release of the notebook (5.0), that one of the next version will require a Python 3 environment.
+We propose to clearly communicate on the next release of the notebook (5.0), that one of the next versions will require a Python 3 environment.

 Timelines:
     - Notebook 5.0 – Python 2 compatible – Summer/Fall 2016
     - IPython 6.0 – Python 3 Only – Early 2017
-    – Notebook 6.0 (or 7.0) – Python 3 only – Mid 2017.
+    - Notebook 6.0 (or 7.0) – Python 3 only – Mid 2017

 ## Challenges

 As for IPython above; the notebook package need to be able to express that it requires Python 3.
-This is mitigated by people installing `jupyter` that we can make conditionally depend on different version of the notebook depending on the version of Python.
+This is mitigated by people installing `jupyter`: we can make that conditionally depend on different version of `notebook`, depending on the version of Python.

-In particular for Anaconda, one of the path forward would be to bundle the notebook with its own python 3 interpreter.
-This can lead to small inconsistency for notebook server extensions, as on Python 2 Anaconda, the notebook server will be in a separate environment, and the notebook extensions and optional dependencies need to be installed in this environment as well.
+In particular for Anaconda, one path forward would be to bundle the notebook with its own Python 3 interpreter.
+This can lead to some inconsistency for notebook server extensions, as on Python 2 Anaconda, the notebook server will be in a separate environment, and the notebook extensions and optional dependencies need to be installed in this environment as well.
 We are thus speaking of `nbconvert`, custom exporters, custom handler and server side extension.

-The anaconda crew told us that dropping support for Python 2 will lead them to unbundle Jupyter from Anaconda instead of using the 2 environment trick.

-This is not a problem on linux and unix-like system where notebook will "just" requires Python 3.
+This is not a problem for most Linux package managers, where the norm is to treat Python 2 and 3 as distinct packages.
+In this context, the notebook will have a dependency on `python3`.

 # Not in this roadmap: